 Software has a robust “Software Development Lifecycle” that’s been well-matured over the last two decades.
-Data science needs its own “Data Science Lifecycle”, which is why we launched the Data Science Lifecycle Assessment last year.
-Now, data science leaders can gauge their maturity across the six stages of the data science lifecycle – ideation, data acquisition & exploration, R&D, validation, delivery, and monitoring.
+Data science needs its own “Data Science Lifecycle”, and later this year we'll be introducing the Model Velocity Assessment.
+With it, data science leaders will be able to gauge their maturity across the four stages of the data science lifecycle.
 We’re finding that even the most mature companies have areas they can improve upon to help make data science more scalable and valuable to their business.

 That’s why we partnered with DataIQ to survey their membership of data and analytics professionals to understand more about their approaches to data science.
 Of businesses that can measure the business benefit of data science, about one in four organizations expect data science to impact topline revenue by more than 11%.
 For these companies, their investment in data science and their emphasis on making it a first-class corporate function are already paying significant benefits.